DataDog/yubikey/README.md

 ## VMware Fusion

-Optional: using Yubikey inside GNU/Linux running on VMware Fusion.
+Optional: using YubiKey inside GNU/Linux running on VMware Fusion.

 1. Shut down your VM, find its .vmx file, edit the file to the [add the following line](https://www.symantec.com/connect/blogs/enabling-hid-devices-such-usb-keyboards-barcode-scanners-vmware), and then reboot it: `usb.generic.allowHID = "TRUE"`

-2. Connect your Yubikey to the VM once you have booted and logged in.
+2. Connect your YubiKey to the VM once you have booted and logged in.

 3. Install libraries for smart card: